 Whether you're studying medieval literature at Oxford or neurosurgery in Mumbai, overseas education probably won't be cheap.
-The U.S. government offers lots of ways to deduct tuition from your taxes, but your only eligible for a deduction if you pick the right school.
-Just like American schools, you can't get a writeoff unless the foreign school you attend qualifies for American federal student aid.
+The U.S. government offers lots of ways to deduct tuition from your taxes, but you are only eligible for a deduction if you pick the right school.
+Just like American schools, you can't get a write-off unless the foreign school you attend qualifies for American federal student aid.

 You can't take an education tax credit and tuition deduction for the same student in the same year.
-Usually, the American Opportunity or Lifetime Learning credits offer a better deal as the money comes right off your taxes, not your taxable income.
-The American Opportunity credit lets you write off up to $2,500 per qualifying student for tuition and mandatory fees but no other costs.
-The Lifetime Learning credit subtracts $2,000 per tax return, but fees, books and supplies may be covered.
-Your student travel and living expenses still aren't eligible as a writeoff.
+Typically, the American Opportunity or Lifetime Learning credits offer a better deal as the money comes right off your taxes, not your taxable income.
+The American Opportunity credit allows you to write off up to $2,500 per qualifying student for tuition and mandatory fees but no other costs.
+The Lifetime Learning credit subtracts $2,000 per tax return, however fees, books and supplies may be covered.
+Your student travel and living expenses still are not eligible as a write-off.

-As of 2013, you can put up to $2,000 a year into a Coverdell Savings Account.
+You can put up to $2,000 a year into a Coverdell Savings Account.
 Each account is reserved for one student's expenses, but you can have multiple accounts for multiple kids.
-There's no tax deduction for contributions, but the interest accumulates tax free.
+There is no tax deduction for contributions, but the interest accumulates tax free.
 Withdrawals to pay for tuition, fees, books and supplies are tax-free.
-If your student is attending at least half-time, room and board withdrawals are tax-free too.
+If your student is attending at least half-time, room and board withdrawals are tax-free as well.

 A Durham, NC resident, Fraser has written about law, starting a business, balancing your budget and fighting evictions, among other legal and financial topics.